Walofz/yocto-pitrezor/README.md

 # yocto-pitrezor
 OS linux platform for the pitrezor project (usign yocto)

-This code is used to build the linux platform image for the raspberry pi zero and pi 4 to be able to run the pitrezor software at bootup.
+This code is used to build the linux platform image for the raspberry pi zero to be able to run the pitrezor software at bootup.

 Note: This process will download and build a large amount of software, so be sure to allow at least 50GB of space on the host system and expect the process to take several hours.